talonhub/community/README.md

 https://github.com/knausj85/knausj_talon/blob/master/text/symbols.talon

 ### Formatters
-`format help` will display the available formatters with examples of the output.
+`help format` will display the available formatters with examples of the output.

 Try using formatters by saying e.g. `snake hello world`, which will insert hello_world